nmulani/quora-exploration/README.md

 ## Using Word2Vec and t-SNE

-Below, I explore and analyze a dataset of Quora questions, with the goal of understanding their meaning well enough to identify duplicate questions.
+Below, I explore and analyze a dataset of Quora questions, with the goal of understanding their meaning in order to identify duplicate questions.
 I train word2vec on the dataset to generate vector representations of words found in training data set questions, and then I use t-SNE to visualize some of the high-dimensional data stored in the word2vec model and understand how the word2vec model looks.

 The data comes from a dataset that Quora recently posted on Kaggle.
 The aim of the competition they are hosting is to identify questions which have the same intent, but may be phrased or worded differently.
-I create a scoring algorithm based on the word2vec model I've created, in order to evaluate the cosine similarity between pairs of questions and predict whether they are duplicates or not.
+I create a scoring algorithm based on the word2vec model, in order to evaluate the cosine similarity between pairs of questions and predict whether they are duplicates or not.

 - __Load and Preview Data__
 - __Formatting and Processing Data__